 - We call upon all States to continue a moratorium on nuclear weapon test explosions or any other nuclear explosions.
 Voluntary adherence to such a moratorium is of the highest importance, but does not have the same permanent and legally binding effect as the entry Into force of the Treaty.
 We reaffirm our commitment to the Treaty's basic obligations and call on all States to refrain from acts which would defeat the object and purpose of the Treaty pending its entry into force.

 - We welcome the progress made in building up the verification system, which shall be capable of verifying compliance with the Treaty at its entry into force.
 We will continue to provide the support required to complete and to operate the verification system in the most efficient and cost-effective way.
 We will also promote technical cooperation to enhance verification capabilities under the CTBT.

 - In addition to its primary function, the CTBT verification system will bring scientific and civil benefits, through civil and scientific applications of waveform and radionuclide technologies and use of the data.
 We continue to seek ways to ensure that these benefits will be broadly shared by the international community.

-- We appeal to all States to make the utmost effort to achieve the early entry into force of the CTBT.
-We dedicate ourselves individually and jointly to realizing this goal by raising awareness of this matter at the highest political level.
+- We appeal to all States to make maximum efforts to achieve a major step toward the early entry into force of the CTBT.
+On our part we dedicate ourselves to realizing this goal.

 Back to Index